jlaumon/blog/content/post/string-hash.md

 </AutoVisualizer>
 ```

-Very verbose, but not very complicated.
+Very verbose, but not so complicated.
 We start looking at `m_hash % num_buckets` and check out every bucket until we find our hash or get back where we started.

 It's also possible to follow the chaining used by std::unordered_map (although more complicated), but another reason to use to linear probing is that some consoles only partially support the natvis file syntax and have a simpler "linear search" tag instead of the very complex CustomListItems tag.
 But that's another story.